Themes of the conference and ideas for contribution submissions

 Expect a mix of fascinating keynote talks by leading experts with personal, academic and practice experience, and of course, we want contributions from YOU.
 We are interested in hearing about research and practice that relates to any of the above in relation to any context – e.g. social, world environmental, galactic… If any of these apply, you might want to start thinking about possible contributions, whether that be: a workshop, talk, performance piece, installation, poster, or something that we just haven’t quite thought of yet – who knows what else might come our way once we see the proposals.
 If you’ve never been to a conference before, and find the idea a bit daunting, check out our conference guide, written by three young Resilience Revolutionaries.

 We are particularly keen to highlight work that has been thoroughly co-produced between different partners (e.g., young people, academics, practitioners).
-We are also proactively seeking to include contributions from people who face additional barriers to participation, including those who identify as being from an under-represented community, i.e., BAME, working-class, LGBTQ+, neurodiverse, or those with a long-term illness or disability.
+We are also proactively seeking to include contributions from people who face additional barriers to participation, including those who identify as being from an under-represented community, i.e., from an ethnic minority, working-class, LGBTQ+, neurodiverse, or those with a long-term illness or disability.

 We will have some subsidised places for people on a low income, including communities, youth and students who are doing important work that needs sharing, there are free places for young people aged 10-16, and overseas nonprofits whose abstract has been accepted can apply for a bursary.

 So, get cracking on your submission.
-Our call for contributions is open now and will close on 24 February 2020.
+Our call for contributions will re-open soon.
 Keep checking our conference website for further updates and sign up for our newsletter at www.boingboing.org.uk so you won’t miss out.